leanprover/theorem_proving_in_lean4/conv.md

 Structuring conversion tactics
 -------

-Curly brackets and `.` can also be used in `conv` mode to structure tactics.
+Curly brackets and `.` can also be used in `conv` mode to structure tactics:

 ```lean
 example (a b c : Nat) : (0 + a) * (b * c) = a * (c * b) := by